Stress: The Silent Trigger

 You have the first stage which is least noticeable as it is the stage where the stress level begins to rise.
 At this stage, I would say it could even be considered healthy to a point, as you are pushing yourself just a little above your normal state which gives you just the right amount of adrenaline and bursts of enthusiasm to keep you going positively towards achieving your goal.

 Regardless how healthy you are today, or what a healthy lifestyle you may be living, none of us are perfect.
-We are all a combination of genetic code which has been bundled up together to create this matrix of who we are as individuals.
-All of us carry certain genes which in result leave us prone to certain conditions that may appear over time or may be triggered when our bodies have become worn out.
+We are all a combination of genetic code that has been bundled up together to create this matrix of who we are as individuals.
+All of us carry certain genes which in result leave us prone to certain conditions that may appear over time or maybe triggered when our bodies have become worn out.

 I have always been fascinated with the way the body works, if you look at it from aside, you will notice just how delicate it is and how one element, for instance; a tiny germ, can cause a total breakdown of the entire organism.
 Until recently I have pondered on entering the field, as I come from a long line of doctors and always envisioned myself in this field.
 But life has brought other options to me.
 None the less, I still think it is important to give attention to certain things, and stress being one of them.